 You’re entirely in control of what triggers a notification and what information that report includes.

 - When your keyword hits the top position on a SERP

 - When you get into the top 10 for a keyword

 - When a keyword increases or decreases by a set number of ranks

 - When a keyword hits a specific rank of your choosing

-This is one of the most valuable reporting features for an SEO campaign because you can use Notifications as strategy signals — what’s working, what’s not.
+This is one of the most valuable reporting features for an SEO campaign because you can use Notifications as strategy signals — to figure out what’s working and what’s not.